 Experience the artist's methods and working process on close hold when we open the doors for our Workshop format.
 Arendse Krabbe is the host for the event on Wednesday November, 11.

 Arendse Krabbe is a visual artist, working both with video, sound, performance, collective readings and listening sessions.
-For this Workshop event, Krabbe took the audience on a sound walk to Amager Fælled (Amager Common), where they in silence listened to the place and brought their experiences back to Art Hub to share and talk about them.
-At the end of the event, Krabbe guided them through a collective listening ceremony.
+For this Workshop event, Krabbe will take you on a sound walk to Amager Fælled (Amager Common), where we in silence will listen to the place and bring our experiences back to Art Hub to share and talk them over a cup of tea.
+At the end of the event, Krabbe will guide you through a collective listening ceremony.

 For the last few years Arendse Krabbe’s practice has evolved around listening to the voices of others and collectives.
 She is part of the radio collective The Bridge Radio, where people with and without citizenship collectively produce radio based on their connected experiences in the Danish asylum system.